Friday, December 05, 2025

 It's also precisely because of this need to focus that merging the two Java middleware efforts makes sense: better together!
 As Red Hat works more and more in the AI space, the emphasis is around Python, which to enterprise Java developers is often difficult to grapple with when they have such large Java-based applications already deployed.
 IBM recognises the need to bridge AI and Java but cannot do this by relying solely on its own middleware offerings.
 When you look at what Red Hat Middleware has to offer, the answer is pretty obvious: combine and innovate together!

 And I suppose that then leads us to the second question: what do I think about it?
 Recently I hosted my annual Engineering Kickoff meeting, where I gathered about 50 senior managers and individual contributors from my organisation in the same place.
-We also hosted an All Hands meeting which was attended remotely by about 550 people!
+We also hosted an All Hands meeting which was attended remotely by about many hundreds of people!
 Of course, that question came up, more or less.
 Therefore, I'll try to answer it in the way I did in those meetings.

 For a start, I do believe that, on paper, combining the teams makes perfect sense.
 IBM is one of the key companies that originally helped to popularise Java.
 This is in no way meant to ignore the great work Sun Microsystems did in creating and pushing Java.
 Still, I think if it hadn't been for companies such as IBM, HP, Dec and yes, even Microsoft at the time, Java wouldn't be the dominant language for developers we see today.
 It may be hard for many to cast their minds back to the late 1990s and comparing it with today is hard, but back then, it was these companies dominating the enterprise market prior to the advent of the Web and even for the first few years after it came to life.